VirtusAI/docker-firewall/README.md

 Background
 ----------

 This image allows firewall rules to be managed by a docker container which blocks traffic to the public interface from non-whitelisted addresses.
-Iptable rules are added to the `mangle` table.
+Iptable rules are added to the [`filter` table on both `INPUT` and `DOCKER-USER` chains](https://unrouted.io/2017/08/15/docker-firewall/).

 Environment Variables
 ---------------------